crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info" markdown="1">
-NETS 213 will not be offered in the 2019-2020 school year.
-If you're interested in related courses, recommend taking [Julia Ticona](http://www.juliaticona.com)'s course Comm 432: Digital Inequality in Fall 2019.
+NETS 213 will be offered in Spring 2021!
 </div>